tito-arch/BABC-2/content/posts/what-is-quantum-computing.md

 image = "/uploads/maxresdefault.webp"

 +++
-Before we even dive into this broad topic of quantum computing, I think the best approach would be to answer the most frequently asked questions about quantum computing so that we get a base understanding of quantum computing. so lets get started. this questions I've received more than 10 tens in Quora.
+Before we even dive into this broad topic of quantum computing, I think the best approach would be to answer the most frequently asked questions about quantum computing so that we get a base understanding of quantum computing. so let's get started. this questions I've received more than 10 tens in Quora.

-W**hat is the difference between Quantum computers and other classical computers?**
+### **What is the difference between Quantum computers and other classical computers?**

 A quantum computer uses quantum bits or qubits which can be either 0 or 1 at the same time and this is what gives a quantum computer its superior computing power in contrast to a normal classical computer that uses bits that are basically 0s and 1s.